 About Lowell Hess… Paper engineer extraordinaire:

 “Almost everything that guy ever did makes my head explode.”

 – A contemporary illustrator, commenting on Lowell Hess’ work.

 Graphics3 entered seven of Lowell Hess’s original pop-up card designs for the first time in the International Greeting Card Awards held by the Greeting Card Association in conjunction with the 1990 National Stationary Show held in New York City.
-The “Louie” awards; so named for Louis Prang, the father of the American Christmas card, are the greeting card industry’s equivalent of Hollywood’s Emmy, Oscar or Tony Awards.
+The “Louie Awards”, named after the father of the American Christmas card Louie Prang, are the greeting card industry’s equivalent of Hollywood’s Emmy, Oscar or Tony Awards.
 Actress Mariette Hartley hosted the ceremony in the famed Waldorf-Astoria’s Grand Ballroom.